Easter Symbols and Their Meanings

 What do Easter eggs symbolize?

 Easter eggs symbolize new life and rebirth.
-In Christian tradition, they represent the resurrection of Jesus and the empty tomb.
+In Christian tradition, they represent the resurrection of Jesus Christ and the empty tomb from which he emerged.
+The tradition of painting and gifting Easter eggs dates back to ancient spring celebrations and has been part of Christian Easter observance for centuries.

 Why is the Easter bunny a symbol of Easter?